Multi-Phase Expansion Plans

 Long-term Take or Pay Contract

 In December 2013, we entered into a long-term, take-or-pay agreement with a midstream logistics and marketing company and leader in transporting crude oil by rail.
 With this contract, 60 to 70% of the expected unit train activity of 10 to 11 unit trains per week is now contracted for multiple years.
-The market fundamentals for oil-by-rail movements are strong, and based on late-stage discussions with multiple potential unit train customers, we expect to have the Bruderheim Terminal fully contracted by early 2014.
+The market fundamentals for oil-by-rail movements are strong, and based on late-stage discussions with multiple potential unit train customers, we expect to have the Bruderheim Terminal fully contracted in the near term.

 Pipeline and Unit Train Growth Expansion

 The pipeline-connected unit train project included building out the pipeline connection, rail infrastructure, loading/offloading and above ground tank storage.
-The next expansion to further increase terminal loading capacity is expected to be fully operational by mid-2014, to coincide with completion of the second pipeline connection to the Cold Lake pipeline system.
-The total estimated cost is anticipated to increase by approximately 40% over the previous estimate of $225 million.
-The incremental cost is anticipated to be funded from the Corporation’s committed credit facilities.
+The next expansion to further increase terminal loading capacity is expected to be operational by Q3/14, to coincide with completion of the second pipeline connection to the Cold Lake pipeline system.
+The total estimated cost of the project is $315 million.

 Setting the Stage for Future Expansion